 In the meantime, chop the pecans roughly and lightly toast them in a dry frying pan.
 Finely chop your parsley.

-Before taking to the table, fluff the rice up with a fork.
+Before taking it to the table, add some freshly ground black pepper and fluff the cooked rice mixture up with a fork.
 Sprinkle the toasted pecans and parsley on top.

-We hope you like our recipes as much as we like them.
-For other innovative Christmas side dish ideas, have a look at:
+For other Christmas side dish ideas, have a look at:

 - Balsamic-Glazed Red Cabbage Steaks | A Perfect Christmas Dinner Side